-Woodbridge Road, Spring Road, Freehold Road, Foxhall Road, Grove Lane and Back Hamlet are the main direct routes into the centre from the east of Ipswich.
+Woodbridge Road, Spring Road, Freehold Road and Foxhall Road are the main direct routes into the centre from the east of Ipswich.
 These join with the eastern section of the ring road (see yellow route).
 These routes are joined with a number of north - south roads, many of which have large numbers of parked cars.
 The route also links Copleston High School with other locations.

 National Cycle Route 1 follows Newbury Road, Freehold Road, Marlborough Road and Woodville Road to the town centre.
 Provision for cyclists is mostly on-road without cycle lanes, with on-road parking in many places.
-A short section of off-road cycle track exists through the hospital grounds.
+A short section of off-road cycle path exists through the hospital grounds.
 There is on-road parking throughout much of the area.